not4s/not4s.github.io/_posts/tech_digest/cpp/2024-09-17-coroutines.md

 <!--  -->

 <h2>Introduction to Coroutines</h2>
-What Are Coroutines?
+What Are Coroutines?<br>
-High-level overview of what coroutines are.
-They are a general control structure that allows suspending and resuming execution at certain points.
+High-level overview: Coroutines are a general control structure that allows suspending and resuming execution at certain points.

-Why Use Coroutines in C++?
+Why Use Coroutines in C++?<br>

-Discussion on how C++20 introduced coroutines make asynchronous programming easier and optimize tasks like lazy evaluation and concurrency.
+How C++20 introduced coroutines to make asynchronous programming easier and optimize tasks like lazy evaluation and concurrency.

-Comparison to Other Programming Constructs
+Comparison to Other Programming Constructs<br>
-Briefly comparison of coroutines with other asynchronous constructs like threads, callbacks, or promises.
+Brief comparison of coroutines with other asynchronous constructs like threads, callbacks, or promises.

 <h2>How Coroutines Work</h2>
-Suspend, Resume, and Complete
+Suspend, Resume, and Complete<br>
 Basic lifecycle of a coroutine: suspension points (co_await), resuming execution, and final completion (co_return).

-Coroutine States and Execution Flow
+Coroutine States and Execution Flow<br>
 Diagram showing the state transitions, from coroutine creation, suspension, to completion.
 Helps readers visualize how control flows within a coroutine.

-Differences Between Coroutines and Functions Explaination on how coroutines differ from traditional functions by having multiple suspension points.
+Differences Between Coroutines and Functions<br>
+Explaination on how coroutines differ from traditional functions by having multiple suspension points.

 <h2>Key Concepts and Syntax</h2>
 Core Keywords: co_await, co_return, co_yield

-Introduction of the core keywords for working with coroutines and what they signify: co_await for waiting on asynchronous results co_yield for yielding values co_return to return a value or signal completion
+Introduction of the core keywords for working with coroutines and what they signify:<br>
+co_await for waiting on asynchronous results<br>
+co_yield for yielding values<br>
+co_return to return a value or signal completion<br>

-Coroutine Handle and Promise Types
+Coroutine Handle and Promise Types<br>
 The role of the std::coroutine_handle and promise types in managing the coroutine lifecycle.

-Basic Code Example
+Basic Code Example<br>
 Simple code example showing a basic coroutine function.

 ```cpp